j4cobgarby/octOs/docs/memory.md

  - The amount of free subblocks in the block
  - An array of bytes representing each subblock

 And then, the rest of the block is available for `kmalloc` to allocate memory in.
+In the subblock array, a value of 0 represents a free subblock, and every other value represents an allocated subblock.
+Neighbouring allocations of subblocks must be different values, so that `kfree` can differentiate between them.

 ### In user processes

+TODO